emistern/EC601_MiniProject2/README.md

 1. organizing_data.py
 	This file looks into the specified Cocodataset directory and splits the specified images of given classes into training, testing, and validation datasets.
 80/20 training/testing of full dataset. then the training dataset is split 80/20 training/validation.
+It moves the training images into the approriate directories.
 2. TBD
 3. TBD